Design Thinking is Changing the Tide

 - People Manage

-Our design thinking must be relevant to our customer and be the differentiator.
+Our design thinking must be relevant to our customers and be the differentiator.
 That’s what brings value to the client in the experience economy.
 All designs come from the needs of our customers.
 That is the purpose of an Audio Visual organisation.

 Collaboration: Integrated organisation